 CONNECTING THE DOTS

-Once dots chafed at all the efforts made to connect them.
-The result always turned out to be the same: an awkward, unconvincing scratchwork that required a caption in order to be recognized for what it supposedly represented.
-“Oh, so that’s it,” was the most common response of people to being told how to connect the dots, followed by a confused “And here I was convinced the whole thing was nothing more than a child’s doodling.”
-Not that those responsible for the latest connecting of dots were daunted by the mistaking yet again of the grand designs they detected for a mere child’s doodling.
-If the truth be told, a degree of confusion was to their benefit, for it meant they remained indispensible to any discussion of how to discover grand designs in what might otherwise be judged as aimless doodling.
-At least until the public grew bored with the challenge and turned to a fresh scattering of dots to puzzle over.
-At which point a new collection of those who considered themselves adept at interpreting dots and doodles might be counted on to rush forward and be interviewed by those who didn’t have a clue about either dots or doodles themselves and thus looked to any authority figure confident of discerning the difference for something to pass on to others even less in the know, making a loud display of being up to the moment on dots.
-And so it went.
-No wonder dots got fed up with such fiddle-de-dee.
-For dots, despite what might be inferred from their seemingly uniform appearance, prided themselves on being distinct and independent.
-They had no difficulty telling one another apart, so why shouldn’t they take umbrage at being lumped together under some catchall assumption about what they shared?
-Left to themselves, they might avoid each other’s company altogether and quite happily shun the conformity imposed by connection to others in favor of the freedom to follow their own definitions wherever these might take them.
-Even if this freedom offered no pattern to trace out and assign a meaning.
-Nothing, in short, to separate design from doodle.
-Did the lack of a recognized meaning prove no meaning existed?
-Or rather did it merely suggest faulty vision on the part of the meaning-makers?
+Once dots complained about all the attempts made to connect them.
+The result, they declared, invariably turned out to be the same: a maladroit, unconvincing scratchwork that required a caption in order to be recognized for what it supposedly represented.
+“Oh, so that’s it,” was the most common response to being told how connecting the dots revealed a pattern in them, followed by a confused “And here I was convinced the whole thing was nothing more than a child’s doodling.”
+Not that those taking credit for the latest connection of dots were daunted by this mistaking of the grand designs they’d traced out for a mere child’s doodling yet again.
+Some degree of confusion was actually of benefit to dot-connectors, for it meant they remained indispensable to any discussion of how to discover grand designs in what might otherwise be judged an aimless mess.
+At least until people grew impatient with the whole thing and turned to a fresh scattering of dots to puzzle over.
+And once again those who considered themselves experts at interpreting dots and doodles might be counted on to offer their services.
+No wonder dots got fed up.
+For dots, despite what might be inferred from their seeming uniformity, prided themselves on being distinct and independent.
+They had no difficulty telling one another apart, so why shouldn’t they take offense at being lumped together under some catchall assumption about what they shared?
+Left to themselves, they might avoid each other’s company altogether and quite happily shun the conformity imposed by connection to others in favor of the liberty to follow their own designs wherever these might lead them—even if this liberty offered no pattern to trace out and assign a recognizable meaning: nothing, ultimately, to separate “grand design” from “aimless mess.”
+Maybe dots didn’t have a collective meaning, and didn’t need one.
+Maybe they were just dots.
+Wasn’t that enough?
+Did the lack of a shared meaning prove that no meaning existed?
+Or rather might it merely suggest the limited vision of the meaning-makers?
 Even the smallest dot held coiled within it the promise of this, that, everything, or absolutely nothing.
-And then to have some know-it-all who’d long since traded this magical ambiguity for the reassurance of a known existence—for the safe comfort of certainty when certainty came at such a cost—to have that know-it-all, out of some personal regret or unacknowledged envy perhaps, seek to impose an understanding on whatever else still retained a promise of the undefined—never!
-Even a mere smudge of a dot felt moved to rebel!
+And then to have some self-declared know-it-all who’d long since traded this magical ambiguity for the reassurance of “the known”—for the comfort of certainty when certainty came at the cost of all else—to have that know-it-all, out of a personal yet unacknowledged inadequacy perhaps, seek to impose an understanding on whatever still retained the glory of the undefined—never!
+Even a mere smudge of a dot felt moved to rebel at this.
 Not that rebelling did much good.
-Meaning, once it spied a pattern in anything, was merciless and sucked the life out of all it drew to it.
-The dots never stood a chance.
+For “meaning,” once the slightest pattern was spied in anything, was merciless and crushed the life out of all it fastened upon.
+In the end, the dots never stood a chance.